 7R: I think the blue dress is quite timeless.
 It’s very simple, just one block colour.

 7R: So what we see in the dress costume in On Chesil Beach is quite similar to your original idea for that dress?

-7R: What do your mood boards look like for the costumes in On Chesil Beach?
+7R: What did your mood boards look like for the costumes in On Chesil Beach?

 In the book, it was very much that Florence went to university, stayed in a dormitory full of girls.
 They were all probably violin players, a little bit prim.